-\$577 MILLION IN NIH FUNDING IN 2018 \$582 MILLION FOR RESEARCH IN 2019 José-Alain Sahel, MD, Distinguished Professor and chair, Department of Ophthalmology Achievements Following are some of the medical school's notable achievements over the course of its 134-year history.
+José-Alain Sahel, Distinguished Professor and chair, Department of Ophthalmology

+\$596

+MILLION IN NIH FUNDING IN 2021

+\$908

+MILLION FOR RESEARCH IN 2022

+INIVERSITY OF PITTSBURGH SCHOOL OF MEDICINE " 2022-23 FACT BOOK

+Selected Achievements

 [1913] Maud L. Menten, MD, PhD, and Leonor Michaelis, MD, develop the Michaelis-Menten Equation.
 One of the first concepts taught in biochemistry, the equation is crucial to understanding how enzymes function and underlies the development of most drugs over the past century.
 Menten also investigated the mobility of proteins in the presence of electric fields, called electrophoresis.
 This work provided important information on differences in the size and mobility of hemoglobin molecules and predated Nobel Laureate Linus Pauling's work on sickle cell disease by several years.

 [1950] Philip S. Hench, MD, a 1920 graduate of the School of Medicine, and two other scientists win the Nobel Prize in Physiology or Medicine for discoveries relating to the hormones of the adrenal cortex.

 [1952] A killed-virus polio vaccine is developed by Jonas Salk, MD, and a team of researchers.
 The introduction of the vaccine to the public in 1955 led to a rapid and dramatic drop in the incidence of this previously unpreventable disease.

+[1958] Peter J. Safar, MD, demonstrates the efficacy of mouth-to-mouth ventilation and combines his discoveries with other scientists' work on chest compression to develop the ABCs of cardiopulmonary resuscitation (airway, breathing, and circulation).

+[1961] Klaus Hofmann, PhD, leads a team that develops a synthetic form of adrenocorticotropic hormone (ACTH) that performs all the biological functions of the naturally occurring hormone.

+Canadian-born

+physician and

+biochemist Maud

+Leonora Menten

+(1879-1960)

+made important

+contributions to

+enzyme kinetics

+and histochemistry.